leanerr/DataAnalyse_SVM_FaceDetectionSystem/README.md

 <h2>RBF SVM</h2>

-<h4>The Example That You Are seeing , Its Not About This Project , Its Just An Example For You To Learn More About SVM</h4>
+<h4>Our Project Is About Dectecting The Face Of Important People In The World</h4>
-<h5>Our Project Is About Dectecting The Face Of Iportant People In The World</h5>
+<h3>The Example That You Are seeing , Its Not About This Project , Its Just An Example For You To Learn More About SVM</h3>

 ![SVM Radial Basis Function RBF](https://cdn.rawgit.com/devssh/svm/022af90c/RBF.svg)